 Planning a Fall Wedding?

 Autumn and winter weddings are just as delightful as spring and summer.
 One of the greatest things about the fall is the colorful foliage.
-Of course, you can’t really see it if you have your wedding indoors.
-However, some brides like to steer clear of having a fall wedding is because of the weather.
+Of course, you can’t really see it if you have your fall matrimony indoors.
+However, some brides like to steer clear of having a beautiful autumn wedding because of the weather.
 The cold weather shouldn’t deter you from having your dream outdoor autumn wedding.
 Instead, prepare for the chill by thinking ahead.
 Find out how to plan a fall wedding.

 September Average high: 82°F; average low: 63°F

 The season in which you choose to host your wedding can determine how many of the details are handled.
 14 percent of weddings take place in September and 12 percent take place in October, making them popular months for marriages.

 If you are planning a fall wedding, consider using autumn wedding colors, harvest and leaves to inspire and add to the magic of the day.
 Seasonal elements can be used in a dramatic or subtle way.
 You must also plan for practical details, like weather, seasonal flowers, seasonal decorations, uplighting decor, and food choices.

 Professional Wedding DJs, Photographers, Planners, and venues can be booked up to a year in advance.
 Keep this in mind when planning out your wedding schedule.
 Time can fly by sooner than you think if you are unprepared for your wedding celebration, so carefully prioritize your schedule from the most important to the least important on your "To Do" list.

 1. Choose your location.

 In autumn, the location may affect the date of your wedding.
 If the temperature is too cool for you in October, you may choose to have the wedding in September.
 You may also choose to plan a destination wedding in a warmer locale, which will make your wedding checklist largely different from a fall or harvest-inspired day.